 Button

-New WCAG 2.2 criteria affects this component
+New WCAG 2.2 criteria affect this component

 See the full list of components and patterns affected by WCAG 2.2.